 | Manufacturing process | Melting, casting, forging, rolling | Polymerisation, injection moulding, extrusion, thermoforming |

-For a more cost-effective production with the possibility of numerous design options, plastic is more suitable than metal.
-We will be happy to advise you!
-Get in touch with formary to clarify any questions you may have, for example on the use of bioplastics in thermoforming.
+Plastic is a better choice than metal for more cost-effective production and offers a wider range of design options.
+We’d be happy to advise you!
+Please get in touch with formary contact to discuss any queries you may have, including the use of bioplastics in thermoforming.